Xiaoqi-Zhao-DLUT/Awesome-Open-Vision-Problem-Modeling/README.md

 # Awesome-Open-Vision-Problem-Modeling
-Practical New Tasks and Inspiring Modeling Solutions for Diverse Open Vision Problems
+⭐Practical New Tasks and Inspiring Modeling Solutions for Diverse Open Vision Problems⭐

 ---
 ### 2025 | GraphDoc | ICLR